Russell Westbrook: Multiple surgeries and comeback (2013–15)

 Prior to the start of the 2013–14 season, Westbrook had a second surgery on his right knee, which set back his return to basketball.
-Despite reports that he would miss the first two weeks of the regular season, Westbrook would miss only the first two games.
-On December 25, 2013, Westbrook recorded 14 points, 13 rebounds, and 10 assists as Oklahoma City beat the New York Knicks 123–94.
-This was just the eighth triple-double on Christmas Day in NBA history.
-The win was also the largest margin of victory in a Christmas Day game in NBA history.
-On the day after his Christmas-day game, it was announced that Westbrook would undergo arthroscopic surgery on his right knee and would be out until after the All-Star break.
-During this time, The Thunder were able to remain competitive despite his absence due mainly to Kevin Durant's stellar play.
+Despite reports that he would miss the first two weeks of the regular season, Westbrook only missed the first two games before returning to action.
+On December 26, however, it was announced that Westbrook would undergo arthroscopic surgery on his right knee and would be out until after the All-Star break.
+The Thunder were able to remain competitive despite his absence due mainly to Kevin Durant's stellar play.
 Westbrook returned to the lineup on February 20, 2014.
 He played the rest of the season on limited minutes and sat out the second night of back-to-backs.

-On March 4, 2014, Westbrook recorded his second triple-double of the season.
-He recorded 13 points, 14 assists, and 10 rebounds, in just 20 minutes in a 125–92 victory over the Philadelphia 76ers.
-This was the second fastest recorded triple-double in NBA history.
-Westbrook and the Thunder finished with a 59–23 record earning the 2nd seed in the Western Conference.
-They advanced to the Western Conference Finals where they faced the San Antonio Spurs.
+Westbrook and the Thunder finished with a 59–23 record, earning the second seed in the Western Conference.
+They advanced to the Western Conference Finals, where they faced the San Antonio Spurs.
 On May 27, 2014, in a Game 4 victory, Westbrook recorded 40 points, 5 rebounds, 10 assists and 5 steals.
-In doing so, he joined Michael Jordan as the only other player to post those numbers in a playoff game.
 The Thunder lost the series to the eventual NBA champion Spurs in six games.
-Westbrook averaged 26.7 points, 8.1 assists, and 7.3 rebounds in the postseason, and became the first player since Oscar Robertson in 1964 to average at least 26 points, 8 assists, and 7 rebounds in the playoffs.
+Westbrook averaged 26.7 points, 8.1 assists, and 7.3 rebounds in the postseason.